Srivanipannala/Social-Media-and-Misleading-information/README.md

 Multilingual fake content classification

 Integration with live Twitter/X or Reddit data
-🤝 Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

 📄 License
 This project is licensed under the MIT License.